baefthde/-OpenWebUI_De_Mods/README.md

 tool-Wetter.json

 Umbau des vorhandenen tool-weather für Deutsche Anwendung
- - Einheiten von Fahrenheit in Celcius
+ - Einheiten von Fahrenheit in Celsius
  - Einheiten von mph in kmh
  - Einheiten von inch in meter
  - Anpassung der Ausgabetexte
  - Abruf String language vom en auf de

+(Conversion of the existing tool-weather for German use
+ - Units from Fahrenheit to Celsius
+ - Units from mph to kmh
+ - Units from inches to meters
+ - Adaptation of the output texts
+ - Retrieval of string language from en to de)
+ -
 ### Funktionen (Functions)